martinber/noaa-apt/docs/usage.md

 It is important to provide an exact recording time, if there is a difference of at least a few seconds, the map overlay will be placed at the wrong place.

+Something similar happens with the satellite name.
+If the filename format is known (i.e. it is defined in the configuration file), the program will automatically detect if NOAA 15, NOAA 18 or NOAA 19 was recorded.
+This is possible because some filenames indicate the satellite number or the recording frequency.

 ### Export WAV steps

 If enabled, the program will save lots of WAV files, one for each step done on